sofwerx/android-tensorflow-gun-classification/README.md

-# Android Tensorflow Gun Classification
+# Android TensorFlow Gun Classification

 ### Description
 Identify an AK47 utilizing TensorFlow software in an Android device.
 This readme contains instructions to train and deploy TensorFlow software to detect an AK47.
 The images (tf_files>images) are titled by classification.
 This implementation is a proof of concept.
 Please feel free to contribute to the code.